+Combating Stress

-Combating Stress Key Contacts
+Key Contacts

-A Quick Introduction...
+Muich Introduction...

 We all know too well the wide variety of feelings exam season can bring.
+Everyone is in a slightly different boat, yet we are all sailing through the same choppy waters.
 Some students thrive on the pressure of a tight deadline, while others dread that 2-hour clock ticking down.
 Some of you are likely gearing up to sit 6, 7 or 8 short exams, while others are preparing a massive list of references ready for an alternative essay or report.
-Whatever this assessment period looks like for you, from preparing your portfolios to refining your scientific reports, we know that this can be stressful for any student.
-That's why I've put together my best advice as a seasoned exam-goer (and more accurately...stressed student) on how to power through your end-ofmodule assessment period and achieve your academic best!
+Whatever this assessment period looks like for you, from preparing your portfolios to refining your scientific reports, we know that this can be a stressful time for any student.
+That's why I've put together my best advice as a seasoned exam-goer (and more accurately... stressed student) on how to power through your end-of-module assessment period and achieve your academic best!